 9. Consider Traditional Direct Marketing

-Using TV, billboards, and radio ads can also help amplify your presence in your local area, especially if you’re trying to build trust within your community.
+Using TV, billboards, and radio advertising for lawyers can also help amplify your presence in your local area, especially if you’re trying to build trust within your community.

 Introducing yourself in your region by including pictures of your lawyers can help to humanize the firm.
 You want to come across as professional, an advocate for your clients, and approachable all at the same time.